neur0n-7/portfolio/_posts/Individual/2025-11-04-anish-retrospective.md

 One person in particular was curious about the algorithms we used to do the scythe and collision detection, to which we responded that we used the Pythagorean Theorem for collision detection and [this Desmos graph](https://tinyurl.com/scythegraph) for the elliptical path of the scythe.

+**From this sprint, I learned how to apply the JavaScript fundamentals we learned about in Sprint 2.**

+## Sprint Takeaways

+- Sprint 1: Prepare to apply your fundamentals
+- Sprint 2: Learn your fundamental skills
+- Sprint 3: Apply those fundamental skills

 ## Analytics